batthias/mammal-brainstorming/docs/names.rst

-#!/usr/bin/env mammal -v aardvark

 =================================================
 Describe which naming conventions are to be used.
 =================================================

 You can specify different naming conventions in you ``settings.yml``.
-This is especially okay if the names can be automatically converted from and to the default scheme via ``mammal fmt``, allowing other developers to work on your code in their prefered naming scheme.
+This is especially okay if the names can be automatically converted from and to the default scheme via ``mammal fmt``, allowing other developers to work on your code in their preferred naming scheme.

 Tabs or spaces
 ==============